adi518/vue-facebook-login/README.md

 > 💚 TL;DR: Upgrade to `2.x` to support legacy browsers.

 Versions `<=1.3.6` should work in legacy browsers without issues.
 Versions `1.3.7-1.5.0` require `@babel/polyfill` if your app doesn't already include it.
-Versions `1.5.1` to `1.6.0` have a maltransformed and unpolyfilled build that will not work with legacy browsers unless you add it to your transpiled dependencies and import `@babel/polyfill`.
+Versions `1.5.1` to `1.6.0` has a man transformed and unfulfilled build that will not work with legacy browsers unless you add it to your transpile dependencies and import `@babel/polyfill`.
 To fix that please upgrade to `2.x` (recommended) or downgrade to `<= 1.5.0`.

 ## [Development](#development)

-Fork, clone and use the following scripts.
+Fork, clone, and use the following scripts.

 ### Component